 But, unlike bills adopted by lawmakers, executive orders in 38 states are not subject to the same administrative process by which state statutes are proposed and enacted.

-Six states require legislative reviews for specific executive orders, such as those creating an agency that incur appropriation, but only six state constitutions mandate lawmakers review all governors’ executive orders for them to remain in vogue.
+Six states require legislative reviews for specific executive orders, such as those creating an agency that incurs appropriation, but only six state constitutions mandate lawmakers to review all governors’ executive orders for them to remain in vogue.

 According to the CSG’s Gubernatorial Executive Orders graph, governors had issued nearly 2,000 emergency orders related to the COVID-19 crisis in the 10 weeks between March and early June across dozens of categories.